Avuba/mocha-tnv/README.md

 ### Utils

-Define utils.js (or override path in your config json)
+Define your own utils.js or use existing set (or override path in your config json)
 ```
   export.connect = ...
   export.request = ...